FlashDrag/cyclebay/README.md

 - Product reviews
 - Filters (filtering products simultaneously by multiple categories, brands, colors and price)
 - Product quantity reservation for checkout (refer to product details reservation description)
+- Select color of the product right on the product details page

 [Back to top](#table-of-contents)